How prevalent is mental illness in mass shootings?

 What is more common among perpetrators of mass shootings, Swanson said, are potentially red flag behaviors such as festering anger, alienation, and bitterness over being bullied, perhaps, that do not meet the threshold of a mental disorder -- and that may not be perceptible even to those close to the person -- but that can lead to violence.
 Substance abuse is a common thread in mass shootings, found to be a factor in nearly 40 percent of shooters.

 “If we were to cure mental illness, all of it, tomorrow, how much of our violence problem would go down?
 It would go down about 4 percent,” said Swanson, who has studied the issue for the National Institutes of Health.
-“The mass shooters, with some exception, have been angry, alienated, emotionally trouble young men who act out these incredibly deviant cultural scripts and have access to firearms.”
+“The mass shooters, with some exception, have been angry, alienated, emotionally troubled young men who act out these incredibly deviant cultural scripts and have access to firearms.”

 “There are tons of people who are risky, who are angry or suicidal, but who would pass a background check,” Swanson said.
 “They don’t have a felony conviction, they’ve never been involuntarily committed.
 How do you make sure dangerous people don’t get access to firearms?”